-after messing up his back, clay in knoxville figured he’d give a chiropractor a shot, but when the doc he saw refused to show him the x-rays he’d taken until after a “seminar” about payment plans — oh, and treatment options — clay decided to take his aching back else where. a few days later, he got this caring follow-up letter in the mail.
+After messing up his back, Clay in Knoxville figured he’d give a chiropractor a shot.
+But when the doc he saw refused to show him the x-rays he’d taken until after a “seminar” about payment plans — oh, and treatment options — Clay decided to take his aching back elsewhere.
+A few days later, he got this caring follow-up letter in the mail.

-UPDATE: too good to be true, you say? clay clarifies: “the reason I didn’t block out the “woodacre” is that it was wrong – it was wrong on my charts and i pointed it out to the receptionist. one page even had a “verified by” signature on it and ALL my information was wrong. i have no idea how they got the address right on the envelope and wrong on the letterhead (the same as on the paperwork i pointed out to them), but they did.”
+UPDATE: Too good to be true, you say?
+Clay clarifies: “The reason I didn’t block out the “Woodacre” is that it was wrong — it was wrong on my charts and I pointed it out to the receptionist.
+One page even had a “verified by” signature on it and ALL my information was wrong.
+I have no idea how they got the address right on the envelope and wrong on the letterhead (the same as on the paperwork I pointed out to them), but they did.”

-related: happy to be of service
+related: Happy to be of service

-236 responses so far ↓
+240 responses so far ↓

 #1